mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - Each
   - uses HTMX to give up-to-date information without refreshing
-  - Supports the decision making process for despatchers without manually refreshing the page.
+  - This supports the decision making process for dispatchers without manually refreshing the page.
 - the Base Dashboard on the left shows
   - Available Bases
   - Base Capacity
   - and Full bases
 - the Team Dashboard on the right
  - Lists teams by number
- - Shows either:
+ - And shows either:
-   - Their Current Location if one base is listed, or
+   - their Current Location if one base is listed, or
-   - their previous and next base, indicating they are in transit.
+   - their previous and next base, indicating they are in transit
- - and the time since they last radio'd HQ.
+ - It also displays the duration since HQ last heard from the team

 ----